wehostvoip/fsteams/README.md

 certbot certonly --standalone
 ```

 Answer the questions according to your own domain.
+Then copy the certificates to the FreeSwitch directory.

 ```
 cat /etc/letsencrypt/live/<your-domain>/fullchain.pem >/etc/freeswitch/tls/agent.pem